ankaAR/bestiario5e/_creatures/merrenoloth.md

 ***Oar*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 8 (2d4 + 3) puntos de daño cortante.

 ***Fear Gaze*** The merrenoloth targets one creature it can see within 60 feet of it.
-The target must succeed on a DC 13 Wisdom saving throw or become frightened for 1 minute.
-The frightened target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+The target must succeed on a DC 13 Wisdom saving throw or become asustado for 1 minute.
+The asustado target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.